VeeraMS/LogicApp-deployment-with-Secure-Storage/README.md

 # Deploy Logic App with Secured storage account having Private Endpoints

-At present, we don't have the liberty to use the Azure portal to deploy the standard Logic App with secured storage account.
-However, we can work with ARM templates which lets us to use the Storage account behind firewall for Logic App standard resource deployment.
+At present, we don't have an option to use the Azure portal to deploy Standard Logic App with secured storage account.
+However, we can work with ARM templates which let us to use the Storage account behind firewall for Logic App standard resource deployment.

-You can refer to the templates available in the repo- templates folder.
+You can refer to the templates available in the templates folder.

 The template creates the below resources:
 1. Creates Storage account denies the public traffic